Food, Poland

 Żelazna 58/62, 00-879 Warszawa, Poland

 The lunch included a starter, a main dish and a small dessert.
-The starter in my case, was a huge bowl of noodle soup which I was unable to finish.
+The starter in my case, was a huge bowl of noodle soup, which I was unable to finish.
 The main was a shakshuka with quinoa falafels which were falling apart.
 It wasn’t my favourite, but I loved the tiny sticky-sweet Baklava they served for dessert!

-#11 Boca Boca Vegan Guilty Pleasure
+#Boca Boca Vegan Guilty Pleasureclosed 🙁

-The ‘Not Dog’ actually had a marinated carrot – now that’s a real vegan hotdog, isn’t it?
-I wasn’t a fan of the smoky taste but I did enjoy the toppings.
-I would suggest you drop in here for a unique bite of vegan junk food from around the world!
+The ‘Not Dog’ had a marinated carrot (a real vegan hotdog?)
 Not in pic: Nachos with pineapple salsa and house-made chili mayo, and they also made us a cup of warm mulled wine!
-Now that, I really liked.
+So sad they went down in June 2024 Boca Boca facebook page

-#12 The Botanist
+#11 The Botanist

 Ordynacka 13, 00-364 Warszawa, Poland